psg-titech/IIST_proof/Agda/README.lagda.md

 # Formalization of IISTs in Agda

-This directory contains a mechanized formalization of Invertible Incremental Sequence Transformations (IISTs) due to Shirai et al..
+This directory contains a mechanized formalization of Invertible Incremental Sequence Transformations (IISTs) by Shirai et al.
 <https://jssst.or.jp/files/user/taikai/2023/papers/15-R-S.pdf> (in Japanese)

-We are trying to formalize IISTs in the following three ways:
+We are trying to formalize IISTs in three ways:
 - IISTs as partial functions on lists
 - IISTs as partial functions on colists
 - IISTs as mealy-ish machines